JMMP-Group/CO_coordination/meetings/minutes_09Jun2025.md

 ## Actions from previous meeting

    7.1.
 Kit spoke to Juan and the WWIII version and grid in the CO9 setup are in line with what is expected.
 Closed.
    7.2.
 Susan asked PML about using BGC with the time-stepping in NEMO5 but no work is going on about that at the moment.
 This will be raised at the upcoming NEMO system team meeting.
 Carry forward.
    7.3.
 Jon prepared a presentation on the PS48 results.
 Closed.

 ## Short presentation on PS48 results (Jon Tinker)

 Jon gave a presentation on AMM15/7 PS47 trials results.
-Changes include the use of Met Office lateral and surface boundaries (instead of Mercator Ocean and ECMWF ones), as well as the inclusion of altimeter assimilation on the shelf.
+   - Changes include the use of Met Office lateral and surface boundaries (instead of Mercator Ocean and ECMWF ones), as well as the inclusion of altimeter assimilation on the shelf.
-Overall the PS47 version of the system was improved over the current operational version.
+   - Near-bed temperature biases seemed to be reduced when compared to the ICES data.
-Near-bed temperature biases seemed to be reduced when compared to the ICES data.
+   - Overall the PS47 version of the system was improved over the current operational version.

 ## General issues